sci-oer/oo-course-wiki/ooConcepts/references.md

 Then one of the reference variables is reset to point at the same instance as the other variable.
 Now two references point to the same part of memory.
 One of those references is used to send a message to the instance to change data values via the `setName` method.
 This changes the data values for the instance.
 Both references are pointing to the same instance, so now the call to `fido.getName()` will return the word *pebbles*.

-If you've programmed in C or C++ you have likely noticed that this practice appears to generate lots of memory leaks because the memory isn't deallocated.
+If you've programmed in C or C++ you have likely noticed that code like this would generate memory leaks because the memory isn't deallocated.
 Java handles all the memory management for you.
-When there are zero references pointing to an instance, that instance is scheduled for garbage collection and will be freed and placed back on the heap for use.
+When there are zero references pointing to an instance, that instance is automatically scheduled for garbage collection and the memory it used will be freed and placed back on the heap for use.